-Two source code scripts providing GPS functionality are packaged with the Editor:
+Two source code GPS tracking related scripted plugins developed by TatukGIS are packaged with the Editor:

 - GPSLocate.
-When used with a connected GPS device, this script presents the current GPS location on the map, tracks the way, and marks the GPS points.
+When used with a connected GPS device, this script presents the current location on the map along the previous GPS points depicting the path traveled.
 This script provides a good starting point for someone wishing to use the Editor's scripting tools to add custom GPS features and functionality.

 - GPSLocateEnhanced.
 This script provides a more complete GPS related feature set that can be run and used with a connected GPS device without further customization.
-It represents our best attempt to provide the set of GPS related features most users will find useful.
-Features include presentation of current GPS tracking position, snapping GPS position to nearest vector, automatic map scrolling, presentation of the course as points, speed limit feature, saving current location as a point of interest, and creating line and polygon (area) layers from the GPS data.
-This script can also be further customized as each Editor customer may require.
+It represents our best attempt to provide the set of GPS related features we believe most users will find useful.
+Features include presentation of the current GPS position, snapping GPS position to nearest line vector, automatic map scrolling, presenting the path traveled as points, speed limit, save current position as a point of interest, and creating line and polygon layers from the GPS data.
+This script can be further customized as a customer may require.

-The Editor also supports the GPX (GPS exchange) data format for batch transfer of data between the Editor an a GPS device.
-Just open a GPX file containing GPS data as a map layer, which can be presented in a project with other map layers.
-Reproject the GPX layer to the project coordinate system as may be required.
-The data can be edited in the GPX format or converted to any other Editor supported vector format (SHP, GML, KML, EOO, MIF, TAB, DXF, JSON, SQL layer ...).
+The Editor supports the GPX (GPS exchange) data format for batch transferring data between the Editor and a GPS device.
+Simply open a GPX file containing GPS data to present data as a map layer.
+Reproject the GPX layer to the project coordinate system, if required.
+The data can be edited in the GPX format or converted to any other Editor supported vector format (SHP, GML, KML, EOO, MIF, TAB, DXF, JSON, SQL database layer, etc.).
 A number of free software programs, such as EasyGPS (www.easygps.com), can be used to transfer GPX format data to/from a GPS device.

 More GPS related guidance is provided in KB10627.